 Ultimately, the greatest spiritual need is the same within all people, and that is to find and to fulfill your specific mission in coming into the world.
 This holds true regardless of your culture, your religion, your family circumstances, your economic situation and so forth.
 But to be able to entertain this seriously and responsibly, you must have certain material needs met.
 That is the first requirement.

-The affairs of the spirit are different than the commercial and material affairs of people and should not be confused.
+The affairs of the Spirit are different than the commercial and material affairs of people and should not be confused.
 In no case should the state and religion be the same.
 That has proven to be disastrous in history.
 The great casualty of attempting to join those two is religion itself, which becomes a tool of the state, which becomes used as a form of manipulation and persuasion, of self-righteousness and condemnation of others.

 People try to simplify things and make everything the same, but things are not the same, you see.
-Nature expresses itself differently within different contexts, and while there will still be women who will be marvelous leaders of commerce and political leaders, and there will still be men who will be superb at being religious teachers and leaders, there is a natural orientation that gives the feminine, the woman, the advantage.
+Nature expresses itself differently within different contexts.
+And while there will still be women who will be marvelous leaders of commerce and political leaders, and there will still be men who will be superb at being religious teachers and leaders, there is a natural orientation that gives the feminine, the woman, the advantage.

-Do not think, however, that if women led religion the world would be magically transformed, for this is not the case.
+Do not think, however, that if women led religion, the world would be magically transformed, for this is not the case.
 But the opportunities to maintain religion and to maintain the spirit of religion in all traditions would be enhanced.

 You still need people to run organizations and to deal with financial necessities and to maintain infrastructures and all of this, but the spirit of religion becomes lost when it is united with commercial and practical needs exclusively.
-Its ethical foundation erodes away, its spiritual emphasis erodes away, it becomes formalized, rigid, governed by rules and regulations; it becomes constrained by the governance of the state, of political powers, economic powers, and the life goes out of it.
+Its ethical foundation erodes away; its spiritual emphasis erodes away; it becomes formalized, rigid, governed by rules and regulations; it becomes constrained by the governance of the state, of political powers, economic powers, and the life goes out of it.
 It becomes stale and static and oppressive as a result.

 There is a natural ascendancy for women in the realm of religion and politics.
 That is not to say that all women will ascend there, or that that will be the purpose of all women.
-Certainly not, but the opportunity for those who are naturally given—who have purpose, real purpose, in this arena— should be allowed the opportunity to assume a greater role.
+Certainly not, but those who are naturally given—who have purpose, real purpose, in this arena— should be allowed the opportunity to assume a greater role.

-Within this context of religion and spirituality you have administrators, you have providers and you have seers.
+Within this context of religion and spirituality, you have administrators, you have providers and you have seers.
 Let us spend a moment speaking on this.

 Certainly administrators are those who run organizations, who meet the practical and financial needs of organizations, who are involved in promoting the teaching or the opportunities or the benefits of an organization.